 Hooters Fried Pickles are one of my favorite appetizers at Hooters.
 If you have never tried fried pickle slices, you have been missing a crunchy and tangy treat.
 I know that once you try these you will want this fried pickle recipe.

 You can make these at home.
-And if you are making some Hooters Hot Wings, why not try some of the fried pickles to go along with them?
+And if you are making some Hooters Wings, why not make some of the fried pickles to go along with them?

 I know what you might be thinking, fried pickles do not sound so great, they sound weird.
 I promise if you try these, you will soon fall in love with these delicious tart snacks.